plugorgau/plugorgau.github.io/content/events/2025/installfest/index.md

 ### Cost:

-JAFWA have kindly offered space for PLUG at their Afternoon event.
+[JAFWA](https://jafwa.asn.au) have kindly offered space for PLUG at their Event Afternoon.
 The JAFWA entry fee is $5 and is the only cost for attending the Installfest.

 ## Why Installfest ?